fredrik-markussen/Gham-Metabolomics/README.md

 isotopes, adducts, and in-source fragments, complicating the analysis (Chong et al., 2018; Beirnaert et al., 2019).
-Furthermore, distinguishing meaningful biological signals from noise and instrument artifacts is a complex task that requires sophisticated data processing techniques.
+Furthermore, distinguishing meaningful biological signals from noise and instrument artifacts is a complex task that requires care and attention.
 Accurate identification of metabolites is also a challenge, as current databases are often incomplete, leading to many detected features remaining unidentified (Puccio et al., 2021; Chen et al., 2022).
-Therefore, effective data processing, feature filtering, and identification are critical for ensuring the reliability of metabolomic analyses (Rao et al., 2021; Deng et al., 2023).
+Therefore, effective data processing, feature filtering, and identification are challenges in the workflow of metabolomic analyses (Rao et al., 2021;

-In this study, we employed two complementary chromatographic methods:
+Deng et al., 2023).

-Hydrophilic Interaction Liquid Chromatography (HILIC) and reverse-phase liquid chromatography (RPLC).
+Considering these challenges, we employed two complementary chromatographic methods: Hydrophilic Interaction Liquid Chromatography (HILIC) and reverse-phase liquid chromatography (RPLC).
 HILIC biases towards the separation of polar compounds such as amino acids and organic acids, while RPLC biases towords non-polar metabolites like lipids and steroids (Xie et al., 2021; Marco-Ramell et al., 2018).
 This dual chromatography strategy was chosen for metabolite coverage, allowing for a more comprehensive analysis of both hydrophilic and hydrophobic species within the metabolome.
 Each method produces distinct datasets that require independent processing and analysis before integration for biological interpretation (Wieder et al., 2021; Chong et al., 2018).

-Here, we conduct an anlysis of two datasets generated from HILIC and RPLC chromatography.
+In this report, e conduct an anlysis of two datasets generated from HILIC and RPLC chromatography.
 The datasets are first preprocessed to remove low-quality features and identify metabolites with high confidence.
 They are then sculpted in to dataframes suitable for work in R, and analyzed separately.
 The analysis includes exploratory data analysis, visualization, and statistical testing to identify differentially abundant metabolites between experimental groups.

 We use sPLS-DA, a supervised machine learning method, to identify the most important features that discriminate between groups.
 This method is particularly useful for high-dimensional data, as it can identify the most relevant features for classification or regression tasks.

-After we have seleced the most important fretures for group classification in each data set, a joint pathway enrichment analysis is done to associate differentially regulated metabolites with known metabolic pathways.
+After we have selected the most important features for group classification in each data set, a joint pathway enrichment analysis is done to associate differentially regulated metabolites with known metabolic pathways.
 To do this we use MetaboAnalyst toolkits to map